Policy on Charges and Payments

 for Public Records

-The Department of Environment and Natural Resources posted a new Public Records Request Policy June 28, 2013.
-The policy shall be in effect for requests received on or after July 1, 2013.
-The policy is available on the department's website at:
+The Department of Environment and Natural Resources posted a new Public Records Request Policy Oct.
+30, 2014.
+The policy shall be in effect for requests received on or after Nov.
+1, 2014.
+The policy is available on the department's website.

 Below are some guidelines on public records requests for requestors.
 The full guidance document is available upon request.